mtzimas92/MHServerEmu-CatalogManager/README.md

 ## Usage

 1. Launch CatalogManager.exe
+2. Add your preferred catalog files via the file -> load catalog files option (you can clear the loaded items by selecting the clear option).
-2. To add new items, click on the "Add new item" button on the top right.
+3. To add new items, click on the "Add new item" button on the top right.
 Click on Select Item on the new pop-up page and wait for the application to find all items that are supported.
-3. Filter by category (Consumables, Character tokens, etc) and select your item.
+4. Filter by category (Consumables, Character tokens, etc) and select your item.
 You can further filter by typing in the search bar.
 Once your item is found, click OK.
-4. Now, add a short description, a Price, select the item type and the type modifier.
+5. Now, add a short description, a Price, select the item type and the type modifier.
 (NOTE: Price must be minimum 1.
 In case of Stash Tab items, Always select the "StashPage" modifier, otherwise it will not work).
-5. Click on Save and your item has now been added.
+6. Click on Save and your item has now been added to a _MODIFIED.json file depending on your initial category.
 Do this for any items you want to add.
-6. You can also edit or remove existing catalog entries through the user interface.
-You can edit all entries in all catalogs but you can only delete entries in the "CatalogPatch" file.
-A warning is given.
+7. You can also edit or remove existing catalog entries through the user interface.
+You can edit all entries in all catalogs and they will be added in the _MODIFIED.json file.
-7. You can batch modify, price update or delete items.
+8. You can batch modify, price update items.
 Select the items you want and click on the corresponding Batch button.
-You can only batch modify items of similar type, and delete items of the "CatalogPatch" file.
-A warning is given.
+You can only batch modify items of similar type.
-8. Find your modified files in the Data folder:
+9. Find your modified files in the Data folder:
+   - CatalogBoost_MODIFIED.json
-   - Catalog.json
+   - CatalogHeroes_MODIFIED.json
-   - CatalogPatch.json
+   - CatalogBundles_MODIFIED.json (etc.)

 ## Deployment

 Copy the modified json files to your MHServerEmu installation:
-- MHServerEmu/Data/Billing/Catalog.json
+- MHServerEmu/Data/Game/MTXStore/CatalogBoost_MODIFIED.json
-- MHServerEmu/Data/Billing/CatalogPatch.json
+- MHServerEmu/Data/Game/MTXStore/CatalogHeroes_MODIFIED.json (etc.)

 ## Features